fossasia/susi_server/README.rst

 Run elasticsearch-head with: - ``grunt server`` ..which opens the administration page at ``http://localhost:9100``

-How do I configure Susi?
+How do I configure Susi AI?
 ------------------------

 The basis configuration file is in ``conf/config.properties``.
 To